James Hargest: Death and legacy

 After D-Day, a new role was found for Hargest.
-Now that the Allies were on mainland Europe, thought was turning to the issue of dealing with the expected arrival of newly released New Zealanders from liberated prisoner of war camps.
+Now that the Allies were on mainland Europe, thought was turning to the issue of dealing with the expected arrival of New Zealanders from liberated prisoner of war camps.
 The 2NZEF Reception Group was set up to help repatriate them.
-Hargest was appointed the commander of the group but on 12 August 1944, was killed by shell fire during the Battle of Normandy, when he was making a farewell visit to the British 50th Division.
+Hargest was appointed the commander of the group but on 12 August 1944, was killed by shell fire during the Battle of Normandy, when he was making a farewell visit to the 50th (Northumbrian) Infantry Division.
 Hargest is buried at the Hottot-les-Bagues War Cemetery in France.

 Hargest was survived by his wife and three children.
 A fourth child, Geoffrey Hargest, had been killed on 30 March 1944, aged 22 years, during the Battle of Monte Cassino while serving with the 23rd Battalion.
 He is buried in the Cassino War Cemetery.
 Another son was killed while on active service during the Malayan Emergency.
 James Hargest High School, an educational facility in Invercargill, is named after him.